Table of Contents

 - The colour pink is associated with romance.
 Similarly, red is the colour of passion but avoid too much of it in the bedroom, as it leads to aggression.

-Vastu guide to choosing colours for different directions
+Vastu guide to home colour selection for different directions